Artemi10/simbirsoft/README.md

 * [Contact](#contact)

 ## General Info
-- Application allows authorized users to create, store, update and delete private apps.
+- Application allows authorized users to create, store, update and delete information about applications.
-- Users can easily manage their own apps.
+- Users can easily manage their own applications.

 ## Technologies Used
 - Java 17